CSE237SP2021/project-st-louisbankingapp/README.md

 - Create Savings Account - Create Savings Account Class, still needs to be connected to the User menu as of now
 - Check Interest - Method to check the interest rate, not hooked up to the menu yet
 - Withdraw - user can withdraw money from account, not hooked up to the menu yet
-- Create Checking Account - May or may not be done by the due date work in progress.
+- Create Checking Account

 What stories do we want to complete for next week?
 - Select Account to View
 - Account Menu
 - Transfer Money
 - Connect Withdaw, Deposit, Check Interest, Transfer to Account Menu
-- Connect Create Savings Account, Create Checking account to the User Menu
+- Connect Create Savings Account to the User Menu

 Anything we implemented but doesn't currently work
-- Currently the user can create account, login to the account.
+- Currently the user can create a user account, login to the account.
 After logging in the user menu is displayed which shows the, options to create either type of account, select and account or loggout.
-Currently only loggout is implemented, the foundation for creating both types of accounts is set up but still needs to be connected to the menu.
+Currently creating a checking account works and loggout works, select an account displays all the accounts for the current user.
+Will add the ability to create savings account and select an account next iteration.
+When creating a checking account the Account menu is shown but none of the functionality works besides go back.

 To Run:
 - Use the command * sh run.sh * on the command line